Subitizing got you stumped? Keep reading for some helpful things to do, and things to avoid when teaching subitizing.

 What does subitizing mean?

 There are two kinds of subitizing: perceptual and conceptual.
 Perceptual subitizing involves small sets.
 It precedes conceptual subitizing.
-Conceptual subitizing involves larger numbers.
-For instance, when you see 8, you might see 4 and 4.
+Conceptual subitizing involves larger numbers and breaking them into smaller groups.
+For instance, when looking at 8 dots, you might see 4 and 4.

-Subitizing is closely tied to number sense.
+This skill is closely tied to number sense.
 Subitizing larger numbers helps students develop flexibility with numbers.
 This flexibility helps them see that numbers are composed different ways.
 For instance, 10 can be 4 and 6 or 3 and 7.
-This flexibility helps them become more efficient with mental math.
-Teaching subitizing sets students up for future success in math.
+This flexibility helps students become more efficient with mental math.
+Strong subitizing skills set students up for future success in math.

 How do students develop subitizing skills?

-But, there are a few common mistakes teachers make when teaching subitizing.
-Fixing these mistakes can really strengthen your students’ subitizing skills.
+Now that you know what subitizing is, be careful about the following common mistakes teachers make when teaching subitizing.
+Fixing these mistakes can really strengthen your students’ foundational number sense skills.

 What are the most common mistakes when teaching subitizing?